-Train travel is the best way to get around a country in my opinion, so when presented with the opportunity to take a sleeper train across the length of Turkey from Istanbul to Ankara, and then onwards to Kars in Eastern Turkey to get into Georgia, I jumped at the chance.
+When presented with the opportunity to take a sleeper train called the Dogu Express from Ankara to Kars in Eastern Turkey, and then onwards to get into Georgia, I jumped at the chance.

 If you are short on time then flying would be faster, but add two to three days more and you can do it this way.

-Flying into Istanbul should be around the same price as flying direct to Georgia or cheaper (it’s a big regional hub) and taking the train won’t cost that much.
+Flying into Istanbul should be around the same price as flying direct to Georgia or cheaper (it’s a big regional hub), and taking the train won’t cost that much.

 When travelling you have to find random ways to get to places if you have the time as it makes things more interesting.
+Right?

-Anyway, from Istanbul you can take one of the new high speed trains to Ankara taking that take around five hours.
+Anyway, from Istanbul you can take one of the new high speed trains to Ankara that take around five hours.

-At the end of the line near Kars you can explore an ancient capital of the Armenian empire, Ani.
+At the end of the line near Kars you can explore the ancient capital of the Armenian empire, Ani.

 Don’t be cheap on this one as it’s a 24 hour journey so treat yourself to the sleeper.